InvokeAwesome/Aevum/doc/characters/Tsadq (Zack)/character-sketch.md

 ## Name
 "Tsadq” comes from the semitic root `ṣdq`, which finds itself in the Hebrew word “Zadok” and others.
-It has the idea of “righteousness.”
+It denotes the idea of “righteousness.”
 He’ll go by “Zack” in the US when he gets here.

 ## Place in life at outset